-1st Sitting .- Binet (Bruno), my first ecstatic, was a young man, twenty-seven years of age, of mild disposition, and very limited intelligence in point of spiritualism, having read and heard but little of magnetism.
-He submitted to my action with confidence, and presented me with somewhat rare phenomena; he was not isolated, recollected all he said in his crises, was sent to sleep by a single look from me, underwent the laws of magnetic attraction with a great sensibility, was completely dependant on my influence, and recovered his independence instantaneously; he beheld perfectly the interior of bodies, and gave salutary counsels, possessed a retrospective view of events and actions dating from a few years to half a century, and described them remarkably well; he beheld not objects near him, but distinguished them perfectly well at a distance, and gave me great proofs of singular lucidity.
+1st Sitting.-Binet (Bruno), my first ecstatic, was a young man, twenty-seven years of age, of mild disposition, and very limited intelligence in point of spiritualism, having read and heard but little of magnetism.
+He submitted to my action with confidence, and presented me with somewhat rare phenomena; he was not isolated, recollected all he said in his crises, was sent to sleep by a single look from me, underwent the laws of magnetic attraction with a great sensibility, was completely dependent on my influence, and recovered his independence instantaneously; he beheld perfectly the interior of bodies, and gave salutary counsels, possessed a retrospective view of events and actions dating from a few years to half a century, and described them remarkably well; he beheld not objects near him, but distinguished them perfectly well at a distance, and gave me great proofs of singular lucidity.
 I kept a journal devoted to his material views, from which I have extracted whatsoever related to metaphysics and the spiritual world.
-It was about a week ago that I was magnetising him, when I beheld him thrown off his seat as if by a thunderbolt, his countenance inflamed, and himself under the influence of a fear, which he sought to disguise from me under the semblance of a courage he no longer possessed.
-"What is the matter with you?" said I to him?
-"If I have just heard a voice on my right, that told me your complaint was inquable, and that I am no longer to trouble myself about it?
-I thought no one was near me, and then I was struck with a commotion that I value account for the "Ask who it was spoke to you?"
-If I was my guide, his the reply.
-"What is this guide's name?
-"In Gabriel?"
-Brune answered me in a low voice as the voice spoke to him.
-He was at least a week in habituating himself to this voice, which was hereafter to be the oracle to answer the questions apply to him with respect to the spiritual world.
+It was about a week ago that I was magnetizing him, when I beheld him thrown off his seat as if by a thunderbolt, his countenance inflamed, and himself under the influence of a fear, which he sought to disguise from me under the semblance of a courage he no longer possessed.
+"What is the matter with you?" said I to him.
+"I have just heard a voice on my right, that told me your complaint was incurable, and that I am no longer to trouble myself about it; I thought no one was near me, and then I was struck with a commotion that I can not account for."-"Ask who it was spoke to you?"
+"It was my guide," is the reply.-"What is the guide's name?"
+"Gabriel."-Bruno answered me in a low voice as the voice spoke to him.
+He was at least a week in habituating himself to this voice, which was hereafter to be the oracle to answer the questions I put to him with respect to the spiritual world.

-As Bruno served me more particularly inomedical experiments, and as I was by no means disposed at that period to speak of spiritualism, the invariably reversed to this reommunications: "Wheretpon, I took entered them, and assumed that mystical danguage seriously only when I discovered in them arguments sufficiently strong to be in oppughancy to my reasons?"
+As Bruno served me more particularly in medical experiments, and as I was by no means disposed at that period to speak of spiritualism, he invariably reverted to his communications.
+Whereupon, I took note of them, and assumed that mystical language seriously only when I discovered in them arguments sufficiently strong to be in oppugnancy to my reason.

-I numbered these sittings in order to avoid relating the thousand and odd details which ordinarily precede and follow these sorts of communications, which we example always provedle at our willights which should be selzed upon whenever they present themselves!
-As the multitude of questions which I address to these existing are naturally distanced by intervals which common the avoided it will be impossible to find in them the regularity of an ordinary dialogue, steing that the most prestions communications often arrived at the montent I least expected them; therefore, I beg the breader to be patient, not to lose sight of the most trivial questions, which he may afterwards arrange so as to formulations structive whole, worthy of meditation.
+I numbered these sittings in order to avoid relating the thousand-and-odd details which ordinarily precede and follow these sorts of communications, which we can not always provoke at our will, but which should be seized upon whenever they present themselves.
+As the multitude of questions which I address to these ecstatics are naturally distanced by intervals which can not be avoided, it will be impossible to find in them the regularity of an ordinary dialogue, seeing that the most precious communications often arrived at the moment I least expected them; therefore, I beg the reader to be patient, not to lose sight of the most trivial questions, which he may afterward arrange so as to form an instructive whole, worthy of meditation.